It’s hard to prune trees. Not difficult – just hard.

 In addition to the general concept of pruning trees for health and well-being, hazelnuts need to be shaped diligently for the first 3 to 5 years.
 Their natural growth pattern is that of an upright bush.
 Shaping your hazelnuts when they’re young ensures that the structural shape of the tree is established for it’s lifetime.

 Don’t be afraid to snip all those little branches off when you plant.
 Run your hand down the stem to remove all the buds on the lower 18″ of the tree.
-In addition, make sure you trim the height down to about 32 inches as soon as you put it in the ground.
+In addition, make sure you trim the height down to 32 to 36 inches as soon as you put it in the ground.
 This ensures plenty of energy going to a few growing points for a great first year’s growth.